 Why are chopsticks placed horizontally and not vertically?

-In Japan, chopsticks are always placed horizontally, with the pointed ends on your left so that you don’t touch them when you grab the chopsticks with your right hand (and vice versa for the lefties).
+In Japan, chopsticks are always placed horizontally, with the pointed ends on your left so that you don’t touch them when you grab them with your right hand (and vice versa for the lefties).

 So why do Japanese place the chopsticks horizontally when eating?
 There are two main reasons:

-1) It’s considered rude for the tips of the chopsticks pointing at the person sitting across from you, especially when the chopsticks have been used.
+1) It’s considered rude for the tips of the chopsticks to point at the person sitting across from you, especially when the chopsticks have been used.

-2) Chopsticks serve as a boundary between you the eater and the food in front of you.
-Ancient Japanese beliefs say that food is provided by the gods, and so chopsticks separate the food (pure) from the humans (impure).
+2) Chopsticks serve as a boundary between you, the eater, and the food in front of you.
+Ancient Japanese believed that the gods provided food, so chopsticks separated the food (pure) from the humans (impure).

-(Note: the rules of chopstick placement become a little more complex at a Cha-Kaiseki 茶懐石, depending on which style of tea ceremony you are attending.
+(Note: the rules of chopstick placement become a little more complex at a Cha-Kaiseki 茶懐石, depending on which style of tea ceremony you attend.
 Ask your peer diners or observe what the others are doing!)

 Where should I place the chopsticks when they’re not in use?

-If your chopsticks came on a chopsticks rest, place it back when not in use.
+If your chopsticks come on a chopstick rest (hashi-oki 箸置き), place them back when not used.
 If you’re nifty with your hands, fold the paper chopsticks wrapper into a rest, like a mountain or a tie (look up YouTube videos for tips!)

-Once you’re done eating, return the chopsticks back in the paper wrapper, or place on the chopsticks rest, or if none are available, directly on the table/tray.
+Once you’re done eating, return the chopsticks to the paper holders, or place them on the chopsticks rest, or if none are available, directly on the table/tray.
 This will signify that you are done eating.

 You may have encountered Oshibori (おしぼり) at Japanese restaurants or on your flight to Japan.
-They are wet hand towels, either paper disposables or towels that may be piping hot or cold, depending on the season.
-Usually, they are unscented but some places may be lightly scented.
+They are wet towels, either disposable paper towels or towels that may be piping hot or cold, depending on the season.
+Usually, they are unscented, but some places may be lightly scented.

-After using the Oshibori, fold it neatly and place it on your right (if right handed, left if left handed), or on the individual tray it came on.
-If you need to wipe your hands during the meal, feel free to use it again.
+After using the Oshibori, fold it neatly and place it on your right (if right-handed, left if left-handed), or on the individual tray it came on.
+Feel free to use it again if you need to wipe your hands during the meal.

 Where should the bowls of rice and soup be placed?

-In a Japanese meal, the bowl of rice will always be on the side opposite of your dominant hand, so on your left (if right-handed) or right (if left handed).
+In a Japanese meal, the rice bowl will always be on the side opposite of your dominant hand, so on your left (if right-handed) or right (if left-handed).
 The bowl of miso soup will be placed on the other side of the rice bowl.

 There are several theories on why.
 The easiest one to remember is that your dominant hand (holding the chopsticks) should never hover above your rice bowl.
-Rice is the most respected food of all, that Japanese children are taught that leaving grains of rice will make them go blind, or that it’s rude to the rice farmers (I hear those other rice-eating countries such as China and Korea have similar sayings).
-The act of hovering/straddling 跨ぐ is highly looked down upon, whether you hop over something respected and treasured such as kimono, a bag of groceries (see above on food being provided by the gods), or a sleeping person.
+Rice is the most respected food of all, and Japanese children are taught that leaving grains of rice will make them go blind or that it’s rude to the rice farmers (I hear those other rice-eating countries such as China and Korea have similar sayings).
+The act of hovering/straddling 跨ぐ is highly looked down upon, whether you hop over something respected and treasured, such as a kimono, a bag of groceries (see above on food provided by the gods), or a sleeping person.

 What’s the correct way to eat sushi: with your fingers or chopsticks?